openstack/octavia/specs/version0.5/queue-consumer.rst

 config option will need to be added.
 This option will determine how many consumer threads will be able to read from the queue at any given time (per consumer instance) and serve as a throttling mechanism for message consumption.
-For example, if 'rpc_thread_pool_size' is set to 1 thread then only one deploy worker will be able to conduct work.
-When that deploy worker completes its task then a new message can be consumed and a new deploy worker flow started.
+For example, if 'rpc_thread_pool_size' is set to 1 thread then only one controller worker will be able to conduct work.
+When that controller worker completes its task then a new message can be consumed and a new controller worker flow started.

 Below are the planned interface methods for the queue consumer.
 The Queue Consumer will be listening on the **OCTAVIA_PROV** (short for octavia